melezhik/outthentic/README.md

     $ nano hook.py
       from outthentic import *
-      outthentic_exit("this script is temporarily disabled")
+      quit("this script is temporarily disabled")

     # Ruby

     $ nano hook.rb
       if os != "windows"
-        outthentic_exit("windows system is not supported")
+        quit("windows system is not supported")
       end

     # Perl

     $ nano hook.pl
       unless (os() eq "ubuntu"){
-        outthentic_exit("runs on ubuntu system only")
+        quit("runs on ubuntu system only")
       }

     # Bash

     $ nano hook.bash
-      which /bin/curl || outthentic_exit "curl not found, skip"
+      which /bin/curl || quit "curl not found, skip"

 Alternately you can ask strun to abort straight away ( with none zero exit code ), using `outthentic_die()` function.